-Includes instruction in Navy history, astronomy, oceanography, nautical navigation, shipboard life, ship construction, weather, military organizations, courtesies and customs, and military drill.
+Includes academic instruction in ledership, citizenship, college preparation, Maritime geography and history, military justice, international law, sea power and national security, naval Operations and skills, ethics and personal finances.
+The military portion focuses on additional military orientation subjects as well as basic drill, uniform inspections and military bearing and courtesies.
+Students also participate in various team building and fitness programs during class.
 Each level in the courses offers a continuation of the previous subjects and increased opportunities for leadership development.
-Prerequisite: Be in the 9th grade or above, good moral character and physically fit.
-Levels II, III, and IV require the successful completion of the previous levels and Senior Naval Science Instructor approval.
+Prerequisite: Be in the 9th grade or above, good moral character and a desire to learn.
+Level II, III, and IV require the successful completion of the previous levels and Senior Naval Science Instructor approval.